 One of the trailblazers of the vehicle manufacturing industry was Helene Rother from Germany.
-Born in 1908, she was the first woman to work as an automotive designer, joining General Motors in the US in 1943 and specialising in designing the interiors of cars.
+Born in 1908, a WWII refugee, Helene already had experience designing jewellery and hat pins for Parisian high class society, but it was in America where she fulfilled her true potential.
+She was the first woman to work as an automotive designer, joining General Motors in the US in 1943 and specialising in designing the interiors of cars.

-Helene was later contracted by Nash Motors, styling the interiors of most of their cars from 1948 to 1956, including helping establish a new area of the market, compact cars, with the Nash Rambler.
+After four years at General Motors, she opened up her own design studio, called Helene Rother Associates.
+She was later contracted by Nash Motors, styling the interiors of most of their cars from 1948 to 1956, including helping establish a new area of the market, compact cars, with the Nash Rambler.

 She was the first woman to address the Society of Automotive Engineers, and was recognised by the industry as a big influence.